Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-team-restaurant-c/docs/DESIGN.md

 #### Features:
+- User login to view
 - Dine-in, Pickup, and Delivery options
-- Delivery fee calculation using distance API (e.g., Google Maps Distance Matrix)
+- Flat delivery fee applied (no proximity-based calculations in this version)
-- Menu pulled dynamically from database
+- Menu pulled from database
 - Pre-ordering and scheduling
+> *Note: Distance-based delivery fees are excluded per project scope and may be implemented in a future release.*
 ---